frusal/frusal-cli/README.md

 ## Configuration

 Once logged on, your access token is stored in a `.npm-frusal` file typically located in your home directory.
-Though, the file location is first searched up the directory ancestry which allows to override the default location.
+Though, the file is first searched up the directory ancestry which allows to override the default location.
 For instance, it can be added to your source control system.

-The other set of parameters required to generate stubs and declarations is stored in `frusal.json`.
-This file is in your project root, next to package.json.
+Other parameters required to generate stubs and declarations are stored in `frusal.json`.
+This file is in your project root, next to the package.json.
 It is initially created on the first run of this CLI, and maintained by directly editing it.
 The up-to-date set of options could be found in the source code [here](./src/config.ts).

 ## Usage